 The fan in your air conditioner’s condenser unit (the big box outside) blows air across the condenser’s coils, enabling it to turn warm refrigerant gas into a cool liquid, which it then uses to create cool air for your home.
 If the fan on your AC unit has stopped working, the system will be unable to cool your home until it is fixed.

-5 Reasons Why Your AC Fan Stopped Spinning
+5 Reasons Why Your AC Fan is Not Spinning

 1. Bad Capacitor